keepsuit/laravel-opentelemetry/README.md

 ### Database

 Database queries are automatically traced.
-You can disable it by setting `OT_WATCHER_QUERY` to `false` or removing the `QueryWatcher::class` from the config file.
+You can disable it by setting `OT_INSTRUMENTATION_QUERY` to `false` or removing the `QueryInstrumentation::class` from the config file.

 ### Redis

 Redis commands are automatically traced.
-You can disable it by setting `OT_WATCHER_REDIS` to `false` or removing the `RedisWatcher::class` from the config file.
+You can disable it by setting `OT_INSTRUMENTATION_REDIS` to `false` or removing the `RedisInstrumentation::class` from the config file.

 ### Queue jobs

 Queue jobs are automatically traced.
-You can disable it by setting `OT_WATCHER_QUEUE` to `false` or removing the `QueueWatcher::class` from the config file.
+You can disable it by setting `OT_INSTRUMENTATION_QUEUE` to `false` or removing the `QueueInstrumentation::class` from the config file.

 ### Logs context

 When starting a trace with provided instrumentation, the trace id is automatically injected in the log context.
 This allows to correlate logs with traces.

 If you are starting the root trace manually, you should call `Tracer::setRootSpan($span)` to inject the trace id in the log context.

 ### Manual traces